suryajeetlondhe/flutter_interview_questions/README.md

 Games or design apps

 ---

-101) How do you provide ✅Accessibility when developing flutter apps, do you at all?
+101.How do you provide ✅Accessibility when developing flutter apps, do you at all?
+---
-     Yes, accessibility should be considered while developing Flutter apps to ensure that users with disabilities can use your app comfortably.
+Yes, accessibility should be considered while developing Flutter apps to ensure that users with
+     disabilities can use your app comfortably.
 Flutter makes this easier with built-in support.

 ✅ How to Provide Accessibility in Flutter: